Zimbra-Community/zimbra-rocket/README.md

 * https://www.digitalocean.com/community/tutorials/how-to-install-configure-and-deploy-rocket-chat-on-ubuntu-14-04
 * https://www.howtoforge.com/tutorial/how-to-install-rocket-chat-with-nginx-on-ubuntu-16-04/

+# Check permissions in Rocket Chat IMPORTANT!
+As of Rocket Chat version 2.1.0 you must set the CREATE_TOKENS_FOR_USERS environment variable for this integration to work.
+If you use snaps:

+    echo "CREATE_TOKENS_FOR_USERS=true" > /var/snap/rocketchat-server/common/create-tokens.env
+    sudo systemctl restart snap.rocketchat-server.rocketchat-server.service

-Rocket Chat it's also designed to be deployed on Docker or Ubuntu Snap, which is really great:
+Rocket Chat is designed to be deployed on Docker or Ubuntu Snap, which is really great:
 * https://rocket.chat/docs/installation/docker-containers/
 * https://rocket.chat/docs/installation/manual-installation/ubuntu/snaps/